mosababdo/duk4vb/vb_examples/full_ocx/readme.txt

 note:

-  --> this conversion to build as an ocx is still in early development ! <--
+  --> this conversion to build as an ocx is still in development ! <--

 So this OCX has 2 public components. one is a usercontrol which is a full IDE with syntax highlighting and debugger controls.